contrast-zone/t-rewriter.js/readme.md

     ———————————————————
      (& ~A ~B ~C ...)

-Regular sequences denoted by `&` suceed when all of its elements succeed, while success of sequence dual denoted by `|` is related to its `&` counterpart: it suceeds when negation of its counterpart fails.
+Regular sequences denoted by `&` succeed when all of its elements succeed, while success of sequence dual denoted by `|` is related to its `&` counterpart: it suceeds when negation of its counterpart fails.

 We continue with operators `/\` and `\/` combined from inside of sequences.
 We provide the following two rules as analogs to [distributive laws](https://en.wikipedia.org/wiki/Distributive_property), to further shift the conversion towards sequential normal form: